 - Recommended topo maps: Gem Trek waterproof maps.
 If your map isn’t waterproof, keep it in a Ziploc bag.

 - Recommended compass: Suunto A-10 or Suunto MCB NH Compass.
-Call me an old school geographer, but I prefer a compass to a GPS as it doesn’t rely on batteries (and is a lot smaller and lighter!).
+Call me old school (I studied Geography), but I prefer a compass to a GPS as it doesn’t rely on batteries (and is a lot smaller and lighter!).
 The sighting mirror on the Suunto MCB NH can be used for signalling too!

-- Recommended hiking books: Kananaskis Country Trail Guide, Take a Hike With Your Children, Scrambles in the Canadian Rockies, Wilderness Navigation: Finding Your Way Using Map, Compass, Altimeter and GPS, Rich Johnson’s Guide to Wilderness Survival
+- Recommended hiking books: Kananaskis Country Trail Guide, Take a Hike With Your Children in the Rockies, Scrambles in the Canadian Rockies, Wilderness Navigation: Finding Your Way Using Map, Compass, Altimeter and GPS, Rich Johnson’s Guide to Wilderness Survival

 - Recommended blog post: How to Avoid Getting Lost